 If we cannot apply a lawful basis (explained below), our processing does not conform to the first principle and will be unlawful.
 Data subjects have the right to have any data unlawfully processed erased.

-Controlling vs processing data
+Controlling vs. processing data

-TTC Group is classified as a data controller and a data processor.
-We maintain our appropriate registration with the Information Commissioners Office in order to continue lawfully controlling and processing data.
+Our organisation is classified as a data controller.
+We must maintain our appropriate registration with the Information Commissioners Office in order to continue lawfully controlling and processing data.